TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 _The end hypothesis would be:_

-If I add a notification feature that allows the waiter/waitress to set reminders to add in his/her tips, then I am going to see a 10 percent increase in number of users opening the app four times or more in a week over the next three months.
+If I add a notification feature that allows the waiter/waitress to set reminders to add in his/her tips, then I am going to see a 10 percent increase in the number of users opening the app four times or more in a week over the next three months.

 **Below is a worksheet that will test if you can figure out the strongest hypothesis for a given scenario.**

 **Scenario 1: **You work for a company that rents out toddlers’ clothes.
-It is a monthly subscription where families get a box of 5 pieces of clothing and when the toddler grows out of them, they return the clothes for a new box.
+It is a monthly subscription where families get a box of five pieces of clothing, and when the toddler grows out of them, they return the clothes for a new box.
 The data shows that there might be a correlation between members who frequently send items back to higher customer retention rates.
 Your goal is to have members return more boxes.
-You have decided that you can do this by adding pieces that are seasonal, holiday or super trendy so that the family will need to keep updating the clothes.
+You have decided that you can do this by adding pieces that are seasonal, holiday themed or super trendy so that the family will need to keep updating the clothes.

-1. By adding one piece of special occasion clothing, you will see a 10% rise in returned boxes in 3 months.
+1. By adding one piece of special occasion clothing, you will see a 10 percent rise in returned boxes in three months.

-2. If you include one special occasion outfit, a new designer piece and a seasonal accessory, then you will see a 15% increase in returned boxes in the next 12 weeks.
+2. If you include one special occasion outfit, a new designer piece and a seasonal accessory, then you will see a 15 percent increase in returned boxes in the next 12 weeks.

-3. When you add three seasonal pieces then families will learn to request more items and you will see growth in the next 2 months.
+3. When you add three seasonal pieces, families will learn to request more items, and you will see growth in the next 2 months.

-4. By including one trending designer piece, then you will see a 15% increase in requests for those designers once the experiment is completed.
+4. By including one trending designer piece, you will see a 15 percent increase in requests for those designers once the experiment is completed.

 **Scenario 2: **You already made your millions with the Uber for parrots so you decided to invest your money into saving the manatees.
 You designed a tracking app that shows boaters where herds of manatees are sleeping so they don’t run the herds over.
-You are having a hard time getting the boaters to download the app so you decided to start advertising.
+You are having a hard time getting the boaters to download the app, so you decide to start advertising.
 You want to conduct a test to see if a promotion will increase the app’s downloads.

 1. If you pair up piers to give 10 percent off of a month of docking their boat if the owner download the app, then you will see a 10 percent increase in downloads over the next three years.

-2. If you give out 10 percent coupons to boat rentals for downloading the app, 15 percent off tack shops and advertise around piers, then you will see an increase of 15% new downloads the next 3 months.
+2. If you give out 10 percent coupons to boat rentals for downloading the app, 15 percent off tack shops, and advertise around piers, then you will see an increase of 15 percent new downloads the next three months.

-3. By pairing up with 10 boat rentals to give a coupon of 10% off the boat rentals for downloading the app, you will see a 5% increase of downloads over a 6 month period.
+3. By pairing up with 10 boat rentals to give a coupon fpr 10 percent off the boat rentals for downloading the app, you will see a 5 percent increase of downloads over a 6 month period.

 4. When you have a special where someone downloads the app, they get a one of a kind lure at Ted’s tack shop \(which has 15 stores in Florida\), then you will see 10% decrease in Manatee deaths over the next 5 months.